bf-software/import-helper/docs/importHelperDevelopersManual.md

            import * as ss from 'src/common/systemSupport';
        for any module in the project, no matter what sub folder it's located in.
      ```
+     By the way, I don't recommend using baseUrl as it can possibly override things in node_modules if you aren't careful.
+Using the next option is better.
    - `tsconfig.json | "compilerOptions.paths": "{"match1":[<path1>,<path2>,...], "match2":[...],...}"` - these settings create numerous "fallback" options for typescript to use to to find modules.
 To use this, you specify one or more "match" strings.
-When the `moduleSpecifier` matches a match string, TypeScript will look in all of the corresponding paths to see of the module can be found there.
+When the `module specifier` matches a match string, TypeScript will look in all of the corresponding paths to see of the module can be found there.
 The asterisk in the match string stands in for wildcards.
 The portion matched by the asterisk when finding the match string will be inserted into the corresponding paths.
    - ```
      example:
        if we have this structure: